 Restricting access to dieback areas, and particularly across dieback category boundaries, is the most effective method to minimise dieback spread.
 Much of Jandakot Airport is surrounded by a chain mesh security fence which minimises unauthorised access to bushland areas by trail bikes and the like.
+In addition, there are numerous internal and airside security fences.

-This fence is inspected daily and if required, repaired immediately to ensure security.
-Precinct 1A (boundaries as detailed within Master Plan 2009) is not within the secured 'Airside' area but the majority of the boundary is fenced (fencing will be completed following confirmation of the Eastern Link Road alignment).
-Precinct 1B (boundaries as detailed within Master Plan 2009) is fenced along all boundaries and isolated from operational airside areas.
-Precincts 2A, 2B and 6 are located within the secured 'Airside' area.
+Precinct 1A (boundaries as detailed within Figure 1 and Master Plan 2009) is fully fenced.

+- Precinct 1B (boundaries as detailed within Figure 1 and Master Plan 2009) is fenced along all boundaries and isolated from operational airside areas. - Precinct 2A is fences along all boundaries and includes 'wallaby gates' to facilitate fauna corridors. - Precinct 2B is located within the secured 'Airside' area.